GyroSuperintelligence/CGM/docs/Findings/Analysis_CGM_Units.md

 These quantities emerge from the recursive structure and determine energy scale relationships through the action bridge.
 The ratio S_rec/S_min = 3 generates the exact √3 energy ratio between forward and reciprocal modes.

+Note on ζ: ζ = 4π / S_geo is a dimensionless normalization that organizes CGM geometry.
+It is not used to define new base units or to predict G absolutely.
+When we want numbers in SI, we take c, ℏ, and G from measurement and apply the CGM dimensionless ratios.

 ## 5. Hierarchical Monodromy Structure: The Complete Memory Architecture

 ### 5.1 Complete Monodromy Inventory